-Many women don’t realize their breasts aren’t producing ample amounts of milk at the time of baby’s birth, and this misunderstanding can lead to confusion and concern.
+Many women don’t realize their breasts aren’t producing ample amounts of milk at the time of their baby’s birth, and this misunderstanding can lead to confusion and concern.

-If you’re waiting for your breast milk, and are unsure of what to look for, don’t worry!
+If you’re waiting for your breast milk and are unsure of what to look for, don’t worry!
 There are a few simple ways to know when this miracle of life is starting to take place.

 Where Is My Milk?